 If you do wish to freeze your dish check the back of pack; not all of our dishes can be frozen (as a rule, any of our dishes that are creamy or with rice aren’t suitable for freezing).
 If you do plan to freeze your dish, please pop it straight in the freezer on the day you buy it and eat it within one month.
 To cook, defrost the dish fully – a day in a fridge is should do it – and then follow the cooking instructions on the pack.

 The cardboard sleeve and plastic film are both recyclable.
 Unfortunately, our wooden trays are not recyclable but are suitable for the garden waste bin and compost.
 Many others use them for kindling or growing their own herbs!

 I’m a vegetarian – are any of your dishes meat free?

 We make a delicious Spinach and Ricotta Cannelloni available in Waitrose, Ocado and Booths.
 You’ll also find two vegetarian dishes in our brand new World of Grains range: Cauliflower & Paneer Curry and Roasted Aubergine & Halloumi.
 At the moment they’re available in larger Waitrose stores and online through Ocado.

 We’re also always looking at new recipes, so if you do have any lovely vegetarian dishes you think we should make, do let us know.

 I can’t eat gluten – which dishes can I have?

-We don’t add any ingredients containing gluten to the following recipes: Breton Chicken Moroccan Chicken Tagine, Thai Green Chicken Curry, Thai Red Chicken Curry, Chicken Tikka Masala, Chicken Korma, Chicken Jalfrezi, Beef Stroganoff, Paella, Spanish Chicken and our Vietnamese Chicken Curry.
+We don’t add any ingredients containing gluten to the following recipes: Breton Chicken, Moroccan Chicken Tagine, Thai Green Chicken Curry, Thai Red Chicken Curry, Chicken Tikka Masala, Chicken Korma, Chicken Jalfrezi, Beef Stroganoff, Paella, and Spanish Chicken.

 …but please bear in mind that other dishes cooked in the same kitchen do have gluten in them.